 Speaking of being like my dad, I like the lyric from “I Look Like My Dad” where Khary or Abhi the Nomad rap:

 Last year during an introductory exercise with 4 questions, one of the questions was Where is home?
-In that moment, I commented how home is where I pay rent and sleep most of the month although the following day I had the revelation that my first home will forever be in this skin.
+In that moment, I answered as I’ve answered for the last 30 years by commenting that home is where I pay rent and sleep most of the month.
+The following day I had the revelation that my first home will forever be in this skin — the skeleton, organs, fascia, chromosomes that lie within.

-I recall how in high school Biology class we were taught in he cross-sections of the 3 layers of the dermis: epidermis, dermis, and hypodermis.
-I marveled at these lower layers, how the sensitivity changed between the layers, and that this explained how there could be some scratches and cuts on skin that didn’t result in bleeding.
+I recall how in high school Biology class we were shown the cross-sections of the 3 layers of the dermis: epidermis, dermis, and hypodermis.
+I marveled at these lower layers, how the sensitivity changed between the layers, and that this explained how there could be some cuts that bleed and some scratches that don’t bleed.

 A few pages later, still describing the initial COVID-19 lockdowns of social distancing, Cave said: